Overview of the treatment of achalasia

 Choice of treatment — For patients who are at low surgical risk, either graded pneumatic dilation or laparoscopic surgical myotomy with a partial fundoplication should be performed to treat achalasia.
 Per-oral endoscopic myotomy (POEM) is a promising new endoscopic technique for performing myotomy, but its proper role in the treatment of achalasia is not yet clear.
 Pneumatic dilation and surgical myotomy should be performed in high-volume centers of excellence and the choice of initial therapy should be guided by the patients' age, gender, preference, and local institutional expertise.
 Patients with the best outcomes after pneumatic dilation are those older than 40 years, women, those with narrow esophageal diameter, and those with a type II pattern by high-resolution manometry [5-10].
-(See "Pneumatic dilation and botulinum toxin injection for achalasia", section on 'Predictors of outcome' and "Clinical manifestations and diagnosis of achalasia", section on 'High resolution manometry'.)
+(See "Pneumatic dilation and botulinum toxin injection for achalasia", section on 'Predictors of outcome' and "Achalasia: Pathogenesis, clinical manifestations, and diagnosis", section on 'High-resolution manometry'.)

 For patients who elect to undergo pneumatic dilation, we suggest surgical myotomy if symptoms persist, despite three attempts at pneumatic dilation.
 (See 'Pneumatic dilation' below and "Pneumatic dilation and botulinum toxin injection for achalasia", section on 'Predictors of outcome' and 'Surgical myotomy' below.)To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: